badrap/docs.badrap.io/docs/types/expired-certificate.md

 ## Verifying the issue

 You can use a public Certificate Transparency logs search engine such as crt.sh to check the status of your certificate.
-Replace the hostname "host.example.com" in the following query string with your hostname.
+Replace the hostname in the query string with your hostname.
 * https://crt.sh/?q=host.example.com

 ## Suggestions for repair